Nathan Thompson (Australian footballer): 2007 season

-Thompson was going outstanding in the Pre-Season, with the new fast running attacking ball play ready to give him more of the footy.
+Thompson had enjoyed a successful Pre-Season, with the new fast running attacking ball play ready to give him more of the footy.
 He kicked a Super Goal against Carlton in the Semi-Finals of the NAB Cup, then, a week later against St Kilda in a Practice Match, Thompson ruptured his ACL and missed the entire 2007 Season.

 While in Darwin for the Darwin Cup, Thompson criticised former North Melbourne Football Club champion Wayne Carey about his criticisms of the club, which led Carey to respond with mockery of Thompson's depression on the Nine Network's Sunday morning Footy Show.
 In addition, on returning from a commercial break, Carey was clearly heard to make references to 'necking himself', to the apparent delight of other members of the Footy Show panel.
 Carey and the Nine Network were quick to issue an apology over the incident, although no mention was officially made of the 'necking himself' comment.

 Thompson has recovered well from his knee injury and was considered a possibility of a return in 2007.
 His name was thrown around for the round 22 clash against the Western Bulldogs but he didn't end up playing.
-He also missed out on the finals with coach Laidley saying that he wouldn't risk changing the team's structure that had led to the success they had enjoyed over the season.
-Thompson will now be looking forward to a big return in 2008.
+He also missed out on the finals with coach Laidley saying that she wouldn't risk changing the team's structure that had led to the success they had enjoyed over the season.

 2008 season

-Thompson made his return to football in Round 1 of 2008 against the Bombers on Easter Monday.
-It was a good return, with Thompson booting 2 goals in the 1st quarter and 3 goals for the 1st half.
-He kicked 4 goals for the day as the Roos were smashed by the Bombers 9.13.67 to 19.8.122.
+Thompson made his return to football in Round 1 of 2008 against the Essendon on Easter Monday.
+It was a good return, with Thompson booting 4 goals for the day as North lost by 55 points.